Italian Subjunctive (Part 3): Speak Italian!

 Notice that English sentence structure differs from Italian in most of these sentences.
 We can make a similar sentence in English as in Italian, but it would be considered an “awkward” sentence.

-The biggest difference is that we English speakers continue to use an infinitive verb, rather than any subjunctive form, whether or not the subject in the two phrases is the same or different.
+The biggest difference is that we English speakers do not use the subjunctive form, whether or not the subject in the two phrases is the same or different.
 Also, we often leave out the word “that” from our sentences that contain two phrases.
-But, as mentioned previously, the Italian word for “that,” “che,” is not an option when linking two Italian phrases!
+But, the Italian word for “that,” “che,” is not an option when linking two Italian phrases – except if the introductory word itself ends in -che.

 We will use the example introductory phrases from earlier in this section.
 How many more combinations can you think of?